Coderaman-tech/Strivers-SDE-Sheet-Challenge/Binary Tree/README.md

 Then we recursively visit the right child.

 If we encounter a node pointing to NULL, we simply return to its parent.

+# 2. Preorder Traversal

+## By Iterative

+In preorder traversal, the tree is traversed in this way: root, left, right.
+When we visit a node, we print its value, and then we want to visit the left child followed by the right child.
+The fundamental problem we face in this scenario is that there is no way that we can move from a child to a parent.
+To solve this problem, we use an explicit stack data structure.
+While traversing we can insert node values to the stack in such a way that we always get the next node value at the top of the stack.

+## By Recusion

+We first visit the root node and before visiting its children we print its value.

+After this, we recursively visit its left child.

+Then we recursively visit the right child.

+If we encounter a node pointing to NULL, we simply return to its parent.